York St John University: Creative Centre

-Opened in 2021, the purpose-built Creative Centre spans three floors and provides teaching space for theatre, drama, creative writing and media production students.
-A whole floor is dedicated to computer science teaching and research and includes high-tech equipment for software engineering and games development.
-The Creative Centre also includes a 200-seat theatre for live performances.
+Opened in 2021, the purpose-built Creative Centre spans three floors and provides teaching space for music, theatre, drama, creative writing and media production students.
+Part of the building is dedicated to computer science teaching and research.
+It includes high-tech equipment for software engineering and games development.
+The Creative Centre also includes a large auditorium for live performances.

+Foss Building

+In 2022 new spaces were developed in the existing Foss building to provide enhanced facilities for nu[NS1] [SC2] rsing, biomedical science, physiotherapy, occupational therapy, and paramedic science.
+The facilities include consultation rooms, specialist camera and audio systems, and simulation spaces.

-Haxby Road Sports Park
+York St John University Sports Park

-The university's main sports facilities are at the Haxby Road site - one mile from the city centre.
-The university acquired the site in 2012 and it was named 'York St John University Sports Centre Nestlé Rowntree Park'.
-A multi-million-pound redevelopment included the creation of a 3G pitch for football and rugby.
+The university's main sports facilities are at the Sports Park on Haxby Road, one mile from the city centre.
+The university acquired the site in 2012.
+A multi-million-pound redevelopment included the creation of a 3G pitch for football and rugby league.
 The facilities at the site also include grass pitches, outdoor tennis courts, sprint track, sports barn and strength and conditioning suites.

 In January 2021, three new indoor tennis courts were opened which are available for public use.
-As part of £1 million investment a 4G pitch matching the specifications of York Community Stadium was built.
+The Sports Park is used as the training facilities for York Knights and as part of £1 million investment a 4G pitch matching the specifications of York Community Stadium was built.
 During the 2021 Rugby League World Cup the sports park hosted the Cook Islands women's team and was the venue for the warm-up match between the York Valkyrie and the Papua New Guinea Orchids on 20 October 2022.

 Fountains Learning Centre

 The Fountains Learning Centre, opened in 2004, is at the Clarence Street entrance to the campus.
 It provides access to resources of all kinds including books, journals, DVDs and videos, media equipment, approximately 400 computers and a 200-seat lecture theatre.
-It also includes a Costa Coffee open to members of the public.